top of page

 Income Approach for Solar Panels & Home Value

-This approach values a solar system based on the estimated income a solar system will produce for the new owner for the remaining lifespan of the equipment.
+This approach values a solar system based on the estimated income it will produce for the new owner for the remaining lifespan of the equipment.
 This involves calculating the energy-cost savings that the new owner would have paid the utility company for electricity.
-It is essential to consider equipment degradation when taking this approach because solar equipment is less efficient at producing energy over time.
+Equipment degradation is essential when taking this approach because solar equipment becomes less efficient over time.
 Then, any costs associated with owning the solar system are subtracted.

 Cost Approach for Estimating Value